Rebeccali623/project/README.md

 --master_addresses 192.168.51.8:7101,192.168.51.9:7101,192.168.51.10:7101 \
 list_all_masters ` to check the status and use `./bin/ycqlsh 192.168.51.10 9043` to connect to ycql client.

+    tserver.conf and master.conf files are attached in zip file, they could be put under /temp/cs4224v/.

 ### Data
 1. Copy project_files.zip to each server
     ```